Choosing a Canadian Brokerage as a US Citizen

-As is often the case with crossborder financial issues, the Canadian side of things is more straightforward.
-Canadian brokerages are, as far as I have found happy to do business with US citizens living in Canada.
-For a taxable (aka non-registered) account, it would be great to find a brokerage that provides 1099s (for US tax returns) in addition to the T5s (for Canadian tax returns).
-For RRSPs, this isn’t an issue.
+Finding a Canadian brokerage for US citizens is typically easier than finding a US brokerage that is willing to work with Canadian residents.
+Canadian brokerages are, as far as I have found, happy to do business with US citizens living in Canada.
+For a taxable (aka non-registered) account, we want to find a Canadian brokerage that provides 1099s (for US tax returns) in addition to the T5s (for Canadian tax returns).
+This isn’t a concern for RRSPs since they are recognized as tax-deferred on both sides of the border.

 Here are the providers that I’d encourage you to consider.
 The first two (Wealthsimple and Questrade) are the ones that I have the most experience with, but the second two (Qtrade and National Bank Direct Brokerage) also have some promising features.
 All four of them issue 1099s.